 Smoking is a significant risk factor for mouth cancer.

 Tobacco and alcohol use are prominent risk factors for mouth cancer.

 Smokers are three times more likely than nonsmokers to develop mouth cancer, and people who smoke and drink alcohol have up to 30 times higher risk than those who do not smoke and drink.

 Other risk factors include:

-- Sun exposure on the lips, from the sun, sunlamps or sunbeds
+- Ultraviolet exposure on the lips, from the sun, sunlamps, or sunbeds

 - A diet rich in red meat, processed meat, and fried foods

-- Gastro-esophageal reflux disease GERD, a digestive condition where acid from the stomach leaks back up through the gullet
+- Gastro-esophageal reflux disease (GERD), a digestive condition where acid from the stomach leaks back up to the gullet

 - Human papillomavirus (HPV) infection

 - Prior radiation treatment, or radiotherapy, in the head, neck, or both